-7.4.1 Voucher Extensions
+7.4.1 Voucher Extensions Link: 24 CFR 982.303(b)

 Due to low vacancy rates and to increase leasing success rates, requests for extensions may be submitted to GHA verbally or in writing prior to the expiration of the voucher term.
 If the request is received verbally, GHA will record the request in the applicant/participant file with: date of request, name of requestor, reason for request and GHA staff name.
-Extensions are permissible at the discretion of the GHA up to a maximum of an additional 60 days.
-The maximum time limit on the voucher term (including extensions) is 180 days, except when a reasonable accommodation is granted for persons with disabilities or to find new housing when an assisted household has to be divided as a result of the violence or abuse covered by VAWA.
+Extensions are permissible at the discretion of the GHA up to a maximum of an additional 90 days.
+The maximum time limit on the voucher term (including extensions) is 90 days, except when a reasonable accommodation is granted for persons with disabilities or to find new housing when an assisted household has to be divided as a result of the violence or abuse covered by VAWA.